🌙 What is Dark Mode 2.0 and Why Should You Care?

 2. Detect System Theme Preferences

-media query to apply dark mode automatically:
+Use the prefers-color-scheme media query to apply dark mode automatically:

 @media (prefers-color-scheme: dark) {